 Ann Nyland could have titled this book ‘Myth Busting Natural Horse Care’ because that’s exactly what it does.
 If you’ve been using natural or alternative supplements, then you really must read this book.
-It reveals the truth about many natural products such as apple cider vinegar, garlic, sulphur, herbal wormers, copper, along with many other herbs, minerals and feeds we are using.
-The contents of this book are backed up by an incredible amount of research with the sources listed in the 21 page bibliography and 17 pages of end notes!
+It reveals the truth about many natural products such as apple cider vinegar, garlic, sulfur, herbal wormers, and copper, along with many other herbs, minerals, and feeds we are using.
+The contents of this book are backed up by an incredible amount of research with the sources listed in the 21-page bibliography and 17 pages of end notes!

 Personally, I have used many of the products Ann has examined in this book because I was following someone else’s anecdotal evidence that they worked.
 I am so glad that someone has now gone to the trouble of researching and verifying claims made by other ‘natural horse care’ practitioners.
 While my horses haven’t seemed to come to any great harm, I suspect some conditions were not improving due to my belief I was treating them correctly, when in fact, I wasn’t.

-The great thing about this book is Ann also supplies evidence for the usefulness of some natural minerals and herbs, and discusses the benefits of having our horses barefoot, bitless and treeless.
-In fact I was honoured to be asked to write the section on bitless bridles, no doubt due to the large amount of research I’ve conducted in that area.
+The great thing about this book is Ann also supplies evidence for the usefulness of some natural minerals and herbs and discusses the benefits of having our horses barefoot, bitless, and treeless.
+In fact, I was honored to be asked to write the section on bitless bridles, no doubt due to the large amount of research I’ve conducted in that area.

 It’s an easy book to read written in laypersons terms, and if you own a horse, this book is a must-have so you can make informed decisions about the everyday care of your horses.